chengweilin114/direct_capstone2020/README.md

 ### Overall performance
 ![](images/overall_performance.png)

+This figures shows the performance changes as we increase n_probs_to_use for different choices of n_peaks_to_use.

-The x-axis represents different choices of n_probs_to_use.
-When n_probs_to_use=1, we only discharge the battery in the hour with the highest probabilitiy.
+* When n_probs_to_use=1, we only discharge the battery in the hour with the highest probabilitiy.
 This is the conventional discharging strategy and is provided as the benchmark for us to compare against.
+* When n_probs_to_use=2, we obtain the best performance for all values of n_peaks_to_use.
+* As we continue increasing n_probs_to_use, we spread the battery capacity over more hours and the energy discharged in each hour can decrease.
+This explains why the performance degrades as we increase n_probs_to_use.
+However, for n_peaks_to_use>1, no matther how large n_probs_to_use is, discharging in proportional to probabilities always outperforms the benchmark strategy.

 ## Installation